-The United States Educational Foundation in Pakistan is now accepting applications for the 2021 Fulbright Student (Master’s and Ph.D.) and Fulbright-Higher Education Commission (HEC) Ph.D.
-Program, which fully funds graduate study at top universities in the United States.
-The application deadline is extended till July 15, 2020.
-GRE not required at the time of application, however, selected candidates may have to submit GRE result at a later stage.
+The United States Educational Foundation in Pakistan is now accepting applications for the 2022 Fulbright Student (Master’s and Ph.D.) and Fulbright-Higher Education Commission (HEC) Ph.D. program, which fully funds graduate study at top universities in the United States.
+The application deadline is June 19, 2021.
+The Graduate Record Examination GRE is required for all applicants.

 For the Master's degree program, candidates are required to have either a four-year Bachelor's degree or a Bachelor's and Master's combination totaling 16 years of formal education from an accredited university.
 Recent graduates are strongly encouraged to apply, except for MBA and Public Policy/Administration applicants, who require 2 years of work experience.

 Offered By: USAID Funded : (Click here to view all scholarships by this authority)

 For the Ph.D. degree program, eligible applicants need to have a Master's, M.Phil, or comparable degree (a minimum of 18 years of formal education) from an accredited university.
 It is highly desirable that candidates have work experience in teaching, research, or the public sector in Pakistan.

 Application deadline: The last date to apply for the USEFP Fulbright graduate program is June 19, 2021.

 For application form and details, visit: www.usefpakistan.org/fulbright